bozonx/squidlet/doc/squidletctl.md

 ### Start production host

-System and entities are rebuilt each time you start prod build.
+Sys and entities are rebuilt each time you start prod build.
 Node modules are installed only first time or if `--force` parameter is set.

     squidletctl start